-Our passion is helping smart people like you in St. Johns, MI — people who want to stay active and engaged — rediscover hearing clearly and without strain.
+Our passion is helping smart people like you in St. Johns and Charlotte, MI — people who want to stay active and engaged — rediscover hearing clearly and without strain.
 Our satisfaction comes from the joy our patients feel when they hear better and can once again connect with friends, family, and the world around them.
 Each person’s hearing loss, listening needs and preferences are different.
 You can count on our professionals to take the time necessary to understand your concerns.

 We’ll evaluate your hearing to determine whether or not you have hearing loss, what the likely causes are, the degree and type of hearing loss and whether the loss exists in one or both ears.

 If testing reveals that you do have hearing loss, we offer a wide range of solutions.
 It is important to remember that there is no such thing as “one size fits all.”

 Already have hearing aids but aren’t hearing as well as you’d like?